pace/cloud-sdk-ios/docs/index.md

 ## Configuration

 The `PACECloudSDK` needs to be set up before any of its `Kits` can be used.
 Therefore you *must* call `PACECloudSDK.shared.setup(with: PACECloudSDK.Configuration)`.
 The best way to do this is inside
 `applicationDidFinishLaunching` in your `AppDelegate`.
-It will automatically authorize your application with the provided api key.
+It will automatically authorize your application with the provided API key.

 `PACECloudSDK.Configuration` only has `apiKey` as a mandatory property, all other parameter either have a default value or are optional .